LAST UPDATED ON

 Examples: eBook, paid workshop/webinar, an email challenge, a mini-course

-Step #3 Initial Offer
+Step #3 Lead Offer

-Definition: Your initial offer requires a larger financial commitment but it includes a much greater value.
+Definition: Your lead offer requires a larger financial commitment but it includes a much greater value.
 Here, you can begin offering 1-1 services that require your time, or, if you’re selling digital products, it will be a higher-priced offering than your tripwire but still less than your high-ticket offerings.
 This offer should be designed to be profitable.

 It must solve a problem and not create one.
 For example, an “audit” creates problems (here are all the things you need to fix) whereas a road mapping session solves one (here are your biggest opportunities and next steps).